COSC3020/quicksort-pivot-megrose10/README.md

 quantitatively reason with them.

 If we choose the median-of-three, we have a $1/3$ possibility of choosing a good pivot.
 We would have partition sizes going at a size of at most $(2n)/3$.
-While 2n/3 is under the at most partition size of 3n/4, we will pick a good pivot every 3 tries, which is less than the every two tries.
+While 2n/3 is under the at most partition size of 3n/4, we will pick a good pivot every 3 tries.
+Since the partion size of getting a good pivot out of the data set is less than the partition size of choosing the first element, this gives us a higher chance to find a better pivot point.
-This would effectively mean we would find a pivot less times averagely than choosing the first element, so this would be less likely to choose a good pivot.
+Since we test 3 numbers, this throws out two worse pivots, while choosing the first pivot does not get rid of any bad pivots, so you are able to choose the worst pivot in this case.

 Add your answer to this markdown file.
 [This page](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/writing-mathematical-expressions)